jigx-com/jigx-docs-examples/docs/User Profile.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-This example demonstrates how to add a `list` of emergency contacts to a jig, which is referenced in the index.jigx file to extend the Profile screen.&#x20;
+This example demonstrates how to add a `list` of emergency contacts to a jig, which is referenced in the index.jigx file to extend the Profile screen.
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-H0Dgln2rHI2yHTQ3h6dN_-20250429-115802.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-H0Dgln2rHI2yHTQ3h6dN_-20250429-115802.png" size="66" width="1224" height="2466" position="center" caption="Profile extended with list" alt="Profile extended with list"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-H0Dgln2rHI2yHTQ3h6dN_-20250429-115802.png" size="66" position="center" caption="Profile extended with list" alt="Profile extended with list"}
 :::
 ::::